 LEIF OVE ANDSNES

-Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav and, in 2007, was presented with the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians.
-He is also the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award.
-He was inducted into the Gramophone Hall of Fame in July 2013, and received honorary doctorates from New York’s Juilliard School and Norway’s University of Bergen in 2016 and 2017, respectively.
-Saluting his many achievements, Vanity Fair named Andsnes one of its ‘Best of the Best’ in 2005.
+Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav, and in 2007, he received the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians for their achievements in politics, sports, and culture.
+In 2004-05, he became the youngest musician (and first Scandinavian) to curate Carnegie Hall’s “Perspectives” series, and in 2015-16 he was the subject of the London Symphony Orchestra’s Artist Portrait Series.
+He is the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award, and, saluting his many achievements, Vanity Fair named Andsnes one of the “Best of the Best” in 2005.

 Leif Ove Andsnes was born in Karmøy, Norway in 1970, and studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
 He has also received invaluable advice from the Belgian piano teacher Jacques de Tiège who, like Hlinka, has greatly influenced his style and philosophy of playing.
-He is currently an Artistic Adviser for the Prof. Jiri Hlinka Piano Academy in Bergen where he gives regular masterclases to participating students.
-Andsnes lives in Bergen and in June 2010 achieved one of his proudest accomplishments to date, becoming a father for the first time.
-His family expanded in May 2013 with the welcome arrival of twins.
+He is currently an Artistic Adviser for the Prof. Jirí Hlinka Piano Academy in Bergen where he gives an annual masterclass to participating students.
+Andsnes lives in Bergen with his partner and their three children.